***This article is intended for non-commercial research and private study.

 However, DRAM is volatile, which means it loses all the stored data when the power is turned off.
 That’s why your computer needs a different type of memory, called a hard drive or solid-state drive, to store data permanently.
 DRAM is much faster than other types of storage like hard drives, which makes it ideal for tasks that require quick access to data, such as running programs or loading files.

-img-description DRAM operation img-description DRAM memory cell operation
+DRAM operation DRAM memory cell operation

 Basic Characteristics of Power Semiconductor